A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Introduction

 We assume further that, for some integer $d \geq 3$, the graph $G$ is $d$-regular, that is, all vertices have degree $d$.
-We then have that $\mu_1 = d$, that all eigenvalues have absolute value at most $d$, and $\mu_n = -d$ is equivalent to $G$ being bipartite.
-The absolute value of the largest non-trivial eigenvalues of $G$ is denoted by $ \mu = \max \{ |\mu_i | : |\mu_i| < d \}. $ Classical statements such as Cheeger's isoperimetric inequality or Chung's diameter inequality relate small values of $\mu$ or $\mu_2$ with good expanding properties of the graph $G$, we refer for example to \cite{MR1421568,MR2247919}.
+We then have that $\mu_1 = d$, that all eigenvalues have absolute value at most $d$, and $\mu_n = -d$ is equivalent to $G$ having a bipartite connected component.
+The absolute value of the largest non-trivial eigenvalues of $G$ is denoted by $ \mu = \mu(G) = \max \{ |\mu_i | : |\mu_i| < d \}. $ Classical statements such as Cheeger's isoperimetric inequality or Chung's diameter inequality relate small values of $\mu$ or $\mu_2$ with good expanding properties of the graph $G$, we refer for example to \cite{MR1421568,MR2247919}.
 It turns out that $\mu$ cannot be made arbitrarily small.
 Indeed, a celebrated result of Alon-Boppana implies that for any $d$-regular graph with $n$ vertices,

-where, for some constant $c_d > 0$, $\veps_d (n) = c_d / \log n $, see the above references and \cite{MR1124768}.
+where, for some constant $c_d > 0$, $\veps_d (n) = c_d / (\log n)^2 $; see the above references and \cite{MR1124768,MR2437174,MR2679612}.
 Following \cite{MR939574,MR963118}, one may try to construct graphs which achieve the Alon-Boppana bound.
 A graph is called Ramanujan if $\mu \leq 2 \sqrt{d-1}$.
 Proving the existence of Ramanujan graphs with a large number of vertices is a difficult task which has been solved for arbitrary $d \geq 3$ only recently \cite{MSS}.
 On the other end, it was conjectured by Alon \cite{MR875835} and proved by Friedman \cite{MR2437174} that most $d$-regular graphs are weakly Ramanujan.
-More precisely, for integer $n \geq 1$, we define $\cG_d(n)$ as the set of $d$-regular graphs with vertex set $\{1 , \ldots , n\}$.
-If $nd$ is even and $n \geq n_0(d)$ large enough, this set is non-empty.
-A uniformly sampled $d$-regular graph is then a random graph whose law is the uniform distribution on $\cG_d (n)$.
+More precisely, for integer $n \geq 1$, we define $\cG_d(n)$ as the set of simple $d$-regular graphs with vertex set $\{1 , \ldots , n\}$.
+If $nd$ is even and $d \leq n -1$, this set is non-empty (for $nd$ odd, a definition of $\cG_d(n)$ is given in \cite{MR2437174}).
+A uniformly sampled $d$-regular graph is then a random graph whose distribution is uniform on $\cG_d (n)$.

-\begin{theorem}[Friedman's second eigenvalue Theorem \cite{MR2437174}] Let $d \geq 3$ be an integer and $nd$ be even with $n \geq n_0(d)$.
+\begin{theorem}[Friedman's second eigenvalue Theorem \cite{MR2437174}] Let $d \geq 3$ be an integer and $nd$ be even.
 If $G$ is uniformly distributed on $\cG_d(n)$, we have for any $\veps > 0$,

-where the limit is along any sequence going to infinity with $nd$ even. \end{theorem}
+where $a \vee b = \max(a,b)$ and the limit is along any sequence going to infinity with $nd$ even. \end{theorem}